Merced River: Hydrology

-The Merced River is the third largest tributary of the San Joaquin River.
-Before irrigation started in the Central Valley and dams were constructed, the river's natural flow at the mouth was much higher than the current average of 661 cuft/s, or about 479000 acre.ft per year.
-Upstream on the river, at Happy Isles, the average flow is 355 cuft/s.
-The United States Geological Survey has river gauges at three locations along the Merced River: at Happy Isles, above Lake McClure, and at the mouth.
-The first two record flows unaffected by dams and human intervention, but discharge at the mouth is chiefly controlled by New Exchequer Dam.
-The Lake McClure gauge, located at the former mining town of Bagby, is probably the most accurate gauge for flows overall.
+The Merced River is the third-largest tributary of the San Joaquin River.
+Before irrigation began in the Central Valley and dams were built, the river's natural flow at the mouth was much higher than the current average of 661 cuft/s, or about 479000 acre.ft per year.
+Upstream at Happy Isles, the average flow is 355 cuft/s.
+The United States Geological Survey (USGS) maintains stream gauges at three locations along the Merced River: at Happy Isles, above Lake McClure, and at the mouth.
+The first two record flows unaffected by dams, but discharge at the mouth is controlled primarily by New Exchequer Dam.
+The Lake McClure gauge, at the former mining town of Bagby, is probably the most representative for overall flows.
 The average annual flow recorded there was 1185 cuft/s from 1923 to 1966.
-A peak of 92500 cuft/s was reported there on December 23, 1955.
-For the mouth gauge, the highest flow was only 13600 cuft/s in 1950.
-Finally, for the gauge at Happy Isles, the largest flow ever recorded was 10100 cuft/s in the 1997 Yosemite floods, which destroyed many campgrounds, roads, paths, and bridges in the valley.
+A peak of 92500 cuft/s was recorded there on December 23, 1955.
+At the mouth gauge, the highest flow was only 13600 cuft/s in 1950.
+At Happy Isles, the largest flow ever recorded was 10100 cuft/s during the 1997 Yosemite floods, which destroyed campgrounds, roads, paths, and bridges throughout the valley.